OFFIS-mosaik/mosaik/docs/tutorials/cyclicdf.rst

 similar to the async_request concept, but require no adjustment of simulator interfaces.
 Furthermore, they can work with cyclic data-flows involving any number of simulators (not just cyclic interactions between two simulators).
-As an example, take three simulators A, B and C that are to be connected in the way A-->B, B-->C, C-->A. After establishing the first two connections, mosaik will prohibit the third one since it might lead to deadlocks.
+As an example, take three simulators A, B and C that are to be connected in the way A :raw-html:`&rarr;` B, B :raw-html:`&rarr;` C, C :raw-html:`&rarr;` A. After establishing the first two connections, mosaik will prohibit the third one since it might lead to deadlocks.
 It is allowed, however, when established via

 .. code-block:: python